 Regarding binarisms, Scott (1995) also points out that if antagonism is always latent, the possibility of there being no final solution to this situation is considered.
-The author considers that it is possible to reorganize the symbolization of difference, without a punctual and resolutive solution, evidencing the complexity of this opposition.
+The author considers that it may be possible to reshape and reorganize the symbolization of difference, without a punctual and resolutive solution, evidencing the complexity of this opposition.